EnsaeStatApp/CorrelationEquityBond/README.md

 ENSAE — Statistical Applications team [github.com/EnsaeStatApp](https://github.com/EnsaeStatApp)

+- Benjamin Benisti
+- Imade Haddadi
+- Marie-Camille Memet
+- Aurele Thinot

 For questions, suggestions, or contributions, please open an issue on the repository.

+## Acknowledgements

+We would like to thank **Loic Brach** (HSBC) for his supervision and guidance throughout this project.

 ## License